-Most recently, Loyola launched a new initiative to broaden its curricular offerings by hiring Teresa F. Frisbie, an experienced mediator and arbitrator and former adjunct law professor, to be the director of the new Dispute Resolution Program, part of the Dan K. Webb Center for Advocacy.
+Teresa F. Frisbie, an experienced mediator and arbitrator and former adjunct law professor, directs the Dispute Resolution Program, part of the Dan K. Webb Center for Advocacy.
 The mission of the Dispute Resolution Program is to train highly skilled and versatile advocates who are as adept at analyzing party interests and crafting creative solutions in a mediation or settlement negotiation as they are at cross-examining a witness at a trial.

 Loyola continues to be a favorite venue for hosting ADR events because of the wonderful meeting spaces at the law school.
 Every other year, Loyola’s Dispute Resolution Program co-sponsors the international round of the International Academy of Dispute Resolution international law school mediation competition.
-In March of 2012 the competition at Loyola drew nearly two hundred students and coaches from India, Germany, England, Scotland, Northern Ireland, Canada and the U.S. The competition provides law students with the opportunity to practice mediation and mediation advocacy skills in a cross-cultural setting.
-The competition took place in Dublin in 2013 and returns to Loyola in the spring of 2014.
+In March of 2014 the competition at Loyola drew nearly four hundred students and coaches from Australia, India, China, Sri Lanka, Russia, Ukraine, Lithuania, Ireland, Northern Ireland, United Kingdom, Canada, and Germany.
+The competition provides law students with the opportunity to practice mediation and mediation advocacy skills in a cross-cultural setting.
+The competition will take place in London in 2015 and return to Loyola in March of 2016.
 Loyola also hosts a Pre-Moot for the Vis International Commercial Arbitration Moot competition.
 The Pre-Moot, organized by Professor Margaret Moses and Dispute Resolution Program alumni Melissa Bocker and Rae Kryitsi, serves as a practice moot for student teams going to the international Vis competitions.
 Students who participate in the Pre-Moot are predominantly from schools in the Midwest, although teams from Canada, Europe and California have also participated.
 The arbitrators come from as far away as England, Toronto, and New York.